 So, if you’re game for a little self-examination, give it a shot.
 You can learn a lot about how your organization relates to its donors by asking these four simple questions.

 It’s my goal to help purpose-driven organizations achieve their fundraising goals, craft clear and compelling communications, and achieve greater influence.
-Please let me know if and how I can be of help to you, feel free to shoot me an email at firstname.lastname@example.org, or check out our consulting services online at AmericanPhilanthropic.com and ongoing fundraising seminars and events throughout the year.
+Please let me know if and how I can be of help to you, feel free to shoot me an email at firstname.lastname@example.org, or check out our consulting services online at AmericanPhilanthropic.com and ongoing fundraising trainings throughout the year.